 Hair products, oil, sweat, and dead skin cells can build up on the scalp and then flake off.
-Treatment often consists of at-home remedies and lifestyle changes that address and prevent further buildup from occurring.
+People may refer to this as “scalp buildup” or “hair buildup”.

 Scalp buildup can occur at any point in a person’s life.
 However, infants often experience thick, yellow patches on their scalp, known as cradle cap, in the first few months of life, and adults between the ages of 30 and 60 may be more likely to experience scalp buildup due to seborrheic dermatitis.